lichess-bot-devs/lichess-bot/README.md

     hello: Hi, {opponent}!
 I'm {me}.
 Good luck!
     goodbye: Good game!
 ```
   - `pgn_directory`: Write a record of every game played in PGN format to files in this directory.
-Each bot move will be annotated with the bot's calculated score and principal variation.
+Each bot move will be annotated with the bot's calculated score (a positive score indicates white's advantage) and principal variation.
 Each game will be written to a uniquely named file.
 ```yml
   pgn_directory: "game_records"
 ```